2ndQuadrant/pg_stat_plans/README.rst

 pg_stat_plans is also intended to support advanced use-cases, including the aggregation of statistics by third-party tools.
 This is why the planid value is exposed for each entry (notably, the queryid value in pg_stat_statements is *not* exposed).

-It is possible that a future version of pg_stat_plans will have explicit support for querying entries based on criteria like if a certain index was used, and the support for machine-readable explain formats (e.g.  JSON, YAML) anticipates this.
+The pg_find_plans submodule, located in the pg_find_plans subdirectory, is an optional, experimental module designed to facilitate answering arbitrary questions about tracked query plans, such as "what are the costs for all plans instrumented by pg_stat_plans that feature a sequential scan against any of the top 5 largest tables in the database?".

 Supported PostgreSQL versions
 =============================